 Power washing in spring

 Spring is a great time to clean your house and outdoor areas.
-Snow and rain create a buildup of dirt and grime on the outside of the house.
+Snow and rain create a buildup of dirt and grime outside the home.
 Surfaces like roofs, decks, gutters, and sidings are more prone to mold and mildew in winter.
 Mold sits on these surfaces and damages them.
-Power washing the house soon after winter helps you get rid of the mold and mildew and cleans and protects the outdoor surfaces effectively.

 Should I power wash my house in the fall?